 The Pieter Jan Abraham van Mensch Prize is awarded annually for the best graduation thesis of the Reinwardt Academy.
 This incentive prize is named after the first professor of the Reinwardt Academy.

 The Amsterdam University of the Arts (AHK) annually presents the AHK Graduation Prize to the best graduation project on Bachelor and Master level.
 An important criterion is the way in which the students make a connection with the outside world, and the relevance of the work for the further development of their field of study.
 The prizes consists of € 3,000.

 Incentive of the Rijksdienst voor het Cultureel Erfgoed (State Service for Cultural Heritage) for young research talent in the field of Dutch archaeology.
 The award is in rotation assigned to a dissertation, a master thesis or another notable publication.
+The ceremony traditionally takes place during the Reuvensdagen.
 The prize consists of € 2,000 and a certificate.

 BNG Bank Erfgoedprijs

 Initiative of the Heritage Platform of the organisation Kunsten '92 for best heritage municipality of the Netherlands.
 It is not the amount of cultural heritage that counts, but what you do with it.
 The award consists of € 25,000 that the BNG Culture Fund makes available to encourage municipalities to make cultural history an integral aspect of all municipal policies.